jquense/yup/README.md

 Sets a default value to use when the value is `undefined`.
 Defaults are created after transformations are executed, but before validations, to help ensure that safe defaults are specified.
 The default value will be cloned on each use, which can incur performance penalty for objects and arrays.
-To avoid this overhead you can also pass a function that returns an new default.
+To avoid this overhead you can also pass a function that returns a new default.
 Note that `null` is considered a separate non-empty value.

 ```js